“Like jumping off the edge of the world” – Vonn on the Streif at night

 Growing up in Minnesota gave her the perfect grounding for a project like this – she would race to the slopes every day after school to train and race under the lights.

-It meant World Cup racing at night time proved one of the favourite aspects of her career, and she felt prepared for the Streif well beyond sunset.
+It meant World Cup racing at night time proved one of the favorite aspects of her career, and she felt prepared for the Streif well beyond sunset.

 “I think it prepared me well for this experience and also racing at night.
 It definitely feels like a full circle, growing up racing, training in the night and in the dark, and now being able to do the Streif at night.”